-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to make the smallest (or largest) sum.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the smallest (or largest) possible sum.

 Hint